 - Using cocaine

 - Having a low folate level.
-Folate is a B vitamin.
+Folate is a

-- Having a low or high weight
+- Having a serious infection or major

 The most common symptom of a miscarriage is vaginal bleeding.
 The bleeding may be painless.
 Or you may have mild to severe back pain or cramping in the belly (abdomen).
 Some women may pass pregnancy tissue.